Posse Chicago Celebrates 25 Years

 Support from the advisory board, leadership council, and institutional partners has been key to Posse Chicago’s longevity and growth in one of the nation’s largest cities.

-Her leadership plays a key role in Posse’s mission to foster the next generation of leaders.
 "Posse creates a powerful ripple effect,” she shares.
 “When you consider the countless lives Posse Scholars will impact over the course of their careers—and the many volunteers, university and college partners, and career partners who are changed through their experiences with Posse—the potential for positive change is extraordinary and tremendous.”

 Denison University alum Andy Nguyen, head of insights and strategy for Google’s North American Large Customer Sales unit, serves as chair of the Posse Chicago Leadership Council.
 He was instrumental in launching the Posse National Alumni Leadership Council (PNAAC), which offers mid-career alumni the opportunity to serve on local advisory boards.